 Understand/gain background: Read Raspberry Pi documentation.
 DONE

 Design: Design system layout in order to integrate the four Pis and other necessary peripherals.
 Software design software flow to allow load balancing and data coherency among Pis when while the cluster is running the problem program.
+DONE

 Implementation: Hook up the four Pis and peripherals according to designed specifications.
+DONE

 Test: We are planning on testing each step of the implementation as we progress, so that when we move forward to the next step, the previous step has been thoroughly tested.
 Our major divisions in testing will occur when we go from coding for a single unit and move to concurrent computing in all units.
+IN PROGRESS

 Demonstrate: Run the problem program on the cluster, and display the results.
+IN PROGRESS

 Document: Like testing, we plan on writing documentation for the cluster as we are working on a specific task, so that by the time the task is complete, its documentation is written.
+IN PROGRESS

 4.5 Schedule